Applications Of Artificial Intelligence In Robotics

 One key application of AI in delivery robots is disaster relief.
 In areas hit by natural disasters, roads may be blocked or unsafe for traditional vehicles.
 AI-powered drones can fly over these areas to deliver essential supplies, such as food, water, or medical kits, without putting human responders at risk.
 With AI, these drones and robots can assess terrain, detect hazards, and adjust their delivery routes, providing valuable support in emergency situations.

-If you want to learn more about Application Of AI In Banking Refer our Blog
+If you want to learn more about Application Of AI In Banking

 Future Trends and Emerging Technologies in AI Robotics